-Martin Foldie Law is here to help you set up your power of attorney, ensuring that your wishes are enacted when you are unable to speak for yourself.
+Martin Foldie Law is here to help you appoint your power of attorney, ensuring that your wishes are enacted when you become incapacitated and are unable to speak for yourself.
 This document takes effect immediately upon creation, allowing you a calmer state of mind.
-In addition, power of attorney also is in effect should the individual become incapacitated.

-- The power or attorney is no longer needed because the individual is now able to make their own decisions
+- The power or attorney is no longer needed because the individual is now able to make decisions on their own.

-- An individual does not trust their agent
+- An individual has lost trust their agent.

-- An individual’s agent may have moved away, died, or have had a falling out
+- An individual’s agent may have moved away, died, or has become estranged.

 - The original intent of the power of attorney has been fulfilled and there is no longer a need for an agent to act on their behalf.

 - The printed name and address of the principal that granted the original individual appointed.